edgedb/edgedb/docs/datamodel/index.rst

 .. rubric:: Module

-Each database has a schema consisting of several **modules**, each with a unique name.
+Each branch (or database pre-v5) has a schema consisting of several **modules**, each with a unique name.
 Modules can be used to organize large schemas into logical units.
 In practice, though, most users put their entire schema inside a single module called ``default``.

 .. code-block:: sdl